TishkoffLab/data_simulation/README.md

 ```

-The type of event for the epoch is either "mass" (for a Mass Migration event) or "mrate" for a change in the migration rate for that epoch.
+The type of event for the epoch is either "mass" (for a Mass Migration event), "mrate" for a change in the migration rate for that epoch, or "ooafrica" (as the first entry) to specify that the out-of-africa model should be used as the initial epoch.

+For the "ooafrica" epoch, the population configuration must be three populations.
+The first population is the African population, second is European, and third is East Asian.

+### Output

 The output is two files per epoch:
 ```
 - a vcf file; <outname>.epoch<N>.pheno.vcf
-- a phenotype file; <outname>.phenotypes
+- a phenotype file; <outname>.phenotypes (only if the -p flag is passed)
 ```

 For the VCF file, each variant entry corrisponds to a single mutation generated in the course of a simulation